 Applicants to the Human Factors PhD or MS program are strongly encouraged to have coursework covering cognition, perception, statistics and research methods prior to entering the HF program.
 Prospective applicants who have not completed this background coursework may still apply to the HF program.
 Then, if you are admitted, the HF program will work with you to develop a plan for completing the background coursework.
 Please note that the HF program does not make such recommendations until after you have been admitted.

 Applicants to the Industrial-Organizational (IO) PhD or MS program are strongly encouraged to obtain some background in applied psychology prior to applying, and are expected to have basic knowledge of psychological theories and methods, but the I-O program does not have a specific psychology course credit expectation for either the MS or the PhD level.

 Prior to applying, applicants are encouraged to look over the research interests of departmental faculty members, find those who seem to have similar research interests to yours, and contact those faculty to discuss potential mutual research interests.

 You may apply on the web at http://www.grad.clemson.edu/Admission.php.
-Your application, along with a $70 nonrefundable fee ($80 for international), should be received by January 15 for the following fall semester.
+Your application should be received by January 15 for the following fall semester (please check with the graduate school for the current application fee schedule).
 The January 15 deadline is the correct deadline; it supersedes any deadline you find on the website of the Clemson graduate school or any other place.